 What is occupational therapy?

-OTs are considered allied health professionals, and they work alongside physicians, nurses, physical therapists, speech therapists, respiratory therapists, and many other health practitioners.
+OTs are considered allied health professionals, and they work alongside physicians, physician assistants, nurses, physical therapists, speech therapists, respiratory therapists, and many other health practitioners.
 OTs collaborate with these fellow health providers to deliver holistic care to patients who have suffered from debilitating illnesses or injuries.

 If you are looking for a basic walk-through of OT, I highly recommend checking out our guide: What is OT?